UnquietCode/Flapi/README.md

 Create issues to help support the project.
 Ask questions.
 (Say hello.)

 ### License
 Flapi is free and open software provided without a license.
-Licenses suck.
+Licenses are depressing.

 ## Thanks!